pitt-miskov-zivanov-lab/BioRECIPE/docs/model_representation.rst

 |

-Whenever an individual regulator (positive or negative) has an *empty* attribute value, this is indicated with *NONE* in the list of attribute values.
+Whenever an individual regulator (positive or negative) has an *empty* attribute value, this is indicated with ``None`` in the list of attribute values.

 |